spolcharoen/DH150-PawanPolcharoen/README.md

 ### 1. Visibility of System Status
 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
-2 | The menu bar (see Fig 1.1) is only visible at the top of the webpage and disappears while scrolling.
+2 | The menu bar (see Fig. 1.1) is only visible at the top of the webpage and disappears while scrolling.
 This would result in confusion for the user about what page they are on. | Have the menu bar stay at the top of the webpage as the user scrolls down.
 In addition, there could be button to close the menu bar if the user does not wish to see it while scrolling.
 1 | After clicking on a page from the menu bar and being redirected, there is no visual change on the menu to indicate what page the user is on. | Have the page title in the menu bar highlighted in a different color when the user is on that specific page.
 1 | When clicking on a recipe, there is no visual indication presented other than the clicker mouse changing.
 Other buttons on the website tend to change color when hovered on.
 Clicking a recipe should have the same high visibility of status. | Change the font from blue to orange when hovered on.

 ### 2. Match Between System and the Real World
 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
-2 | The menu bar has a page titled “DISNEY” (see Fig 1.1).
+2 | The menu bar has a page titled “DISNEY” (see Fig. 1.1).
 To someone unfamiliar with the creator’s Disney inspired recipes, this could be confusion as Disney is not usually associated with food and recipes. | Move “DISNEY” to a subcategory under the “RECIPES” page or retitle the page “DISNEY RECIPES” for more clarity.
-1 | At the bottom of every recipe page, there are buttons to see the previous and next recipe pages (see Fig 1.2).
+1 | At the bottom of every recipe page, there are buttons to see the previous and next recipe pages (see Fig. 1.2).
 These buttons are stacked on top of each other instead of placed side-by-side.
 This is counterintuitive to what a user would naturally associate with previous and next commands, which are usually placed side-by-side. | Place the links in the same row.

 **Fig. 1.2: Previous/Next buttons**